5 Feb 2025 | |

 Old Girls' News |

-We were delighted to welcome back Alex Gore Browne, alumna of the Class of 1993, to speak with our current students.
+We were delighted to welcome back Alex Gore Browne on Tuesday 4th of February 2025, alumna of the Class of 1993, to speak with our current students.
 Our working lunches are a great way for alumni to return and share their career journeys since leaving Francis Holland School, Sloane Square.

 After leaving Francis Holland, Alex studied at Chelsea School of Art to build her portfolio before securing a place on a foundation course at Central Saint Martins.
 There, she explored different areas of art and discovered a passion for textiles, initially aiming to become a textile fine artist.
 She went on to study Textiles for her BA, where she was drawn to knitwear for its flexibility compared to weave.
 It wasn’t until her final year that she became more interested in fashion, influenced by working alongside fashion students.
 This led her to pursue a MA in fashion knitwear—a challenging but invaluable experience that prepared her for the fashion industry.